openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-archive-windows.rst

       .. image:: https://user-images.githubusercontent.com/15709723/127752390-f6aa371f-31b5-4846-84b9-18dd4f662406.gif
          :width: 400

-      Visit the :ref:`Tutorials <notebook ../../../learn-openvino/interactive-tutorials-python>` page for more Jupyter Notebooks to get you started with OpenVINO, such as:
+      Visit the :doc:`Tutorials <../../../learn-openvino/interactive-tutorials-python>` page for more Jupyter Notebooks to get you started with OpenVINO, such as:

-      * :doc:`OpenVINO Python API Tutorial <notebooks/002-openvino-api-with-output>`
+      * :doc:`OpenVINO Python API Tutorial <../../../notebooks/002-openvino-api-with-output>`
-      * :doc:`Basic image classification program with Hello Image Classification <notebooks/001-hello-world-with-output>`
+      * :doc:`Basic image classification program with Hello Image Classification <../../../notebooks/001-hello-world-with-output>`
-      * :doc:`Convert a PyTorch model and use it for image background removal <notebooks/205-vision-background-removal-with-output>`
+      * :doc:`Convert a PyTorch model and use it for image background removal <../../../notebooks/205-vision-background-removal-with-output>`

    .. tab-item:: Get started with C++
       :sync: get-started-cpp